JoanaParreira/API-Quizz-Project/README.md

 # Trivia Quizz

-A simple implementation of the QuizzGame using HTML, CSS, JavaScript and an open source API.
+A simple implementation of a Quizz Game using HTML, CSS, JavaScript and an open source API.

 ## Demonstration
 ![QuizzStart](/StartMenuTriviaQuizz.png)